irmen/Pyro4/docs/source/tipstricks.rst

 #.
 Don't return arrays at all.
 Redesign your API so that you might perhaps only return a single element from it.
 #.
 Tell Pyro to use :py:mod:`pickle` or :py:mod:`dill` as serializer.
 Pickle and Dill can deal with numpy datatypes.
 However they have security implications.
     See :doc:`security`.
-If you choose to use pickle or dill anyway, also be aware that you must tell your name server about it as well, see :ref:`nameserver-pickle` or :ref:`nameserver-dill`.
+If you choose to use pickle or dill anyway, also be aware that you must tell your name server about it as well, see :ref:`nameserver-pickle`.

 .. index::